KubaTaba1uga/cdk_errno/README.md

 inv clean      # Remove build & temp files
 ```

-Here's the updated section with a temporary ASLR change using `echo` and `tee`:

----

 ## 🧪 Backtrace Decoding (Debugging)

 To decode addresses from a dumped backtrace, use the provided Python script: